SNPGuard/snp-guard/README.md

 make image

 # Run container in the background (it can take several hours to complete)
+# You can set COMMIT_DATE to specify the date of the commits to check out
+# By default, it is set to the value of "snp-builder/commit-date"
+# You can set "today" to get the most recent commit
 make build

 # Fetch archive from the container